maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 You can adjust the SBATCH values as desired.

-To reproduce the papers results experiments with all possible configuration combinations must be run:
+To reproduce the papers results experiments, all possible configuration combinations must be run:
 - `num_clients`: `(100k, 500k, 1M, 2M)`
 - `percentage_bad_clients`: `(0.0, 0.25, 0.5)`
 - `mix_verification`: `(Verify, NoVerification)`

 All other values should be set as described in the environment setup example.

+Each experiment will generate the latency for the data and setup rounds as described [here](#system-performance-results).

+Combined they form a series of six graphs as presented in the paper.
+A graph for each combination of `data/setup` round latency and `percentage_bad_clients` as listed above.
+Each graph then contains two plots for both `mix_verification` options, each showing latency as a function of `num_clients`.

-#### Local System Performance:
+##### Local System Performance:
 To run the experiment locally you can build using cargo and run the `run.py` script as follows:
 ```bash
 python3 run.py _NUM_MIXES_ local _IF_TO_SETUP_